suryavirkapur/foldean/README.txt

 Foldean - Cross-platform Downloads Organizer

+TODO
+- Config for Files -> Folder mapping
+- Convert app into a long running background process
+- Watch folders for changes

 Overview
-Foldean organizes your Downloads folder into clean, predictable subfolders based on file type.
+Foldean (Folder-Clean) organizes your Downloads folder into clean, predictable subfolders based on file type.
 It runs as a safe dry-run by default and only moves files when you pass --apply.

 Key features
 - Cross-platform: macOS, Windows, Linux